-What we liked: We like the aromatic, complex, and dark roast of the 100% Arabica coffee.
+What stands out?
+We like the aromatic, complex, and dark roast of the 100% Arabica coffee.
 It has a smooth finishing and is Kosher-certified.
 It’s our best ground French roast coffee.

-What could be better: There’s nothing to criticize.
+What cons did we manage to find?
+There’s nothing to criticize.

 Things to Consider

 Have you decided to give French dark roast coffee products a try?
 Take the step further from what you’ve seen in the reviews and discover how to buy a bag of this coffee in our buying guide